 Article IV Directors

-- (a) Directors shall not receive any stated salary for services as Directors, but by resolution of the Board of Directors, expenses of attendance may be allowed for each Board meeting.
-Nothing herein shall be construed by preclude any Director from serving the Corporation in any other capacity as an officer, agent, or otherwise and receiving compensation therefore.
+- COMPENSATION: Directors shall not receive any stated salary for services as Directors, but by resolution of the Board of Directors, expenses of attendance may be allowed for each Board meeting.
+Nothing herein shall be construed to preclude any Director from serving the Corporation in any other capacity as an officer, agent or otherwise and receiving compensation, therefore.

 - QUALIFICATIONS: Directors need not be members or members of members to qualify for office.